chinardankhara/chinardankhara.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: headshot.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>MSCS Student, Georgia Tech</p>
+    <p>Developer, NSF OKN</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi there!
+Welcome to my corner of the internet.
+I am a student Georgia Tech enrolled in the CS dual degree program.
+I am currently exploring retrieval systems, language models, LLM orhcestration tooling, and cloud infrastructure and delivery systems.
+I am also a developer for the NSF Open Knowledge Network project that is building the world's largest open source index of scientific works, authors, and grants.
+I work on the backend infrastructure and data pipelines that power the OKN.

+I am not limited to to above topics.
+I have previously worked in genome analysis and edge computing, had a brief stint in mineral analysis, and I love securities valuation and have a minor in Economics from the Ivan Allen school at Georgia Tech.
+At heart, I am a builder and a tinkerer.
+I am always looking for new opportunities to learn and grow.
+If you have an interesting project or opportunity or just want to chat, please reach out to me!

+In my free time, I like to play narrative based video games like Suzerain and 80 Days, brew and complain about coffee, and code personal projects or learn new frameworks.